XRPLF/xrpl-dev-portal/content/concepts/tokens/stablecoin-technical-details.md

 ## xrp-ledger.toml File

 You can publish information about what currencies you issue, and which XRP Ledger addresses you control, to protect against impostors or confusion, using an [`xrp-ledger.toml` file](xrp-ledger-toml.html).
 This machine-readable format is convenient for client applications to process.
 If you run an XRP Ledger validator, you can also publish the key in the same file.

+# Launch Checklist

+These are strategic steps to launch a new stablecoin.

+1. Disable rippling by enabling the tfSetNoRipple flag in the TrustSet transaction.

+2. Establish Trustlines: Ensuring sufficient liquidity is available for users to buy and sell [Token] after establishing trustlines is essential.

+3. List on DEXs: Decentralized exchanges are integral to the decentralized finance ecosystem.
+Listing your token on well known DEXs operating on XRPL enhances its visibility and accessibility, thereby attracting more liquidity.

+4. Leverage a platform such as Sologenic to enhance liquidity.
+For example, connect a XUMM wallet to Sologenic to enable the sale of your token.
+This allows anyone with a XUMM wallet and access to Sologenic to purchase your token.

 <!--{# common link defs #}-->
 {% include '_snippets/rippled-api-links.md' %}